zeitgeistpm/documentation/docs/liquidity.md

 liquidity provider essentially sold their assets below market price.

 However, this loss is _impermanent_ in the sense that if ETH depreciates back to its original value, the loss is mitigated.
-The loss becomes permanent only if the liquidity provider withdraws funds from the pool.
+The loss becomes "permanent" only if the liquidity provider withdraws funds from the pool.

 Prediction markets using the liquidity-sensitive automated market maker function